Alaska Natives

-Alaska Natives (also known as Alaskan Natives, Native Alaskans, Indigenous Alaskans, Aboriginal Alaskans or First Alaskans) are the indigenous peoples of Alaska and include Iñupiat, Yupik, Aleut, Eyak, Tlingit, Haida, Tsimshian, and a number of Northern Athabaskan cultures.
-They are often defined by their language groups.
-Many Alaska Natives are enrolled in federally recognized Alaska Native tribal entities, who in turn belong to 13 Alaska Native Regional Corporations, who administer land and financial claims.
+Alaska Natives (also known as Native Alaskans, Alaskan Indians, or Indigenous Alaskans) are the Indigenous peoples of Alaska that encompass a diverse arena of cultural and linguistic groups, including the Iñupiat, Yupik, Aleut, Eyak, Tlingit, Haida, Tsimshian, and various Northern Athabaskan, as well as Russian Creoles.
+These groups are often categorized by their distinct language families.
+Many Alaska Natives are enrolled in federally recognized Alaska Native tribal entities, which are members of 13 Alaska Native Regional Corporations responsible for managing land and financial claims.

+The migration of Alaska Natives' ancestors into the Alaskan region occurred thousands of years ago, likely in more than one wave.
+Some present-day groups descend from a later migration event that also led to settlement across northern North America, with these populations generally not migrating further south.
+Genetic evidence indicates that these groups are not closely related to the Indigenous peoples of South America.

-Ancestors of Native Alaskans or Alaska Natives migrated into the area thousands of years ago, in at least two different waves.
-Some are descendants of the third wave of migration, in which people settled across the northern part of North America.
-They never migrated to southern areas.
-For this reason, genetic studies show they are not closely related to native peoples in South America.
-Alaska Natives came from Asia.
-Anthropologists have stated that their journey from Asia to Alaska was made possible through the Bering land bridge or by traveling through the sea.
-Throughout the Arctic and the circumpolar north, the ancestors of Alaska Natives established varying indigenous, complex cultures that have succeeded each other over time.
-They developed sophisticated ways to deal with the challenging climate and environment.
-Historic groups have been defined by their languages, which belong to several major language families.
-Today, Alaska Natives or Native Alaskans constitute more than 20% of the population of Alaska.
+Evidence from archaeology indicates that the ancestors of Alaska natives migrated from Asia.
+Anthropologists have proposed that their journey to Alaska from Asia was made possible through the Bering land bridge or by traveling across the sea.
+Across the Arctic and the circumpolar north, the ancestors of Alaska Natives established a variety of indigenous cultures that developed and changed over time.
+These cultures demonstrated considerable ingenuity in adapting to harsh climates and environments.

+Historically, the defining characteristic of Alaska Native groups has often been their languages, which belong to several major language families.
+Currently, Alaska Natives or Native Alaskans constitute more than 20% of Alaska's population.

 List of peoples

-Below is a full list of the different Alaska Native or Native Alaskan peoples, who are largely defined by their historic languages (within each culture are different tribes):
+Below is a full list of the different Alaska Native or Native Alaskan peoples, who are largely defined by their historical languages (within each culture are different tribes):